esoterra/refcursed/README.md

 ## Unit testing

-Have you ever wanted to make sure that your code you're calling isn't creating extra aliases to a certain value?
+Have you ever wanted to make sure that code you're calling isn't creating extra aliases to a certain value?

 Now you can!
 With the new `expect_ref_delta` context manager (compare to `pytest.raises`), you can right unit tests that ensure exactly the amount of references you expect to be added/removed are.